 Associated settings for Simulx projects are:

-"directory" (string) Path to the folder where simulation results will be saved.
-It should be a writable directory. "seed" (0< int <2147483647) Seed used by random generators. "userfilesnexttoproject" (bool) Should user files be saved next to project.
+"directory" (character) Path to the folder where simulation results will be saved.
+It should be a writable directory. "seed" (0 < integer < 2147483647) Seed used by random generators. "userfilesnexttoproject" (logical) Should user files be saved next to project.

 setProjectSettings(...)